astrorama/SourceXtractorPlusPlus/doc/src/Measurements.rst

 ------------------------------------

 Measurement settings, as well as :ref:`grouping procedures <groups>` and catalog outputs must be defined in a configuration script that uses the `Python language <https://python.org>`_: the measurement configuration script.
+The script filename is set with the ``python-config-file`` configuration option.
 Thanks to its flexibility, the Python language makes it possible to set up arbitrarily complex rules to finely control the measurement process.
 |SExtractor++|'s configuration library classes and functions must be imported at the beginning of the script: